AI M&A Platform Comparison 2026

 Origination and deal sourcing tools — AI that identifies acquisition targets, matches buyers, and surfaces off-market opportunities.
 OffDeal, Axial, and DealFlowAgent focus here.

 End-to-end infrastructure — platforms that connect origination through execution: target identification → pitchbook → buyer research → outreach → diligence → close.
-Amafi is building in this direction for APAC.
+Amafi is purpose-built in this direction for APAC.

 Most evaluation errors come from comparing tools across categories.
 A document generation tool is not competing with a sourcing platform — they solve different problems.